geniuszxy/Counter/Counter/Protocols.md

 # Error

+Return data only contains an error code if not success.

 Error Code |  L  |  Q  |  A  | Comment
 ---        | --- | --- | --- | ---
 0          |  +  |  +  |  +  | Success